The easiest and fastest way to start selling online with WordPressIntroducing GetPaid

 GetPaid is the most feature-rich FREE WordPress payments plugin to start receiving payments online quickly.

 Payment System for 3rd Party Plugins

-With just a few lines of code, any plugin will be able to create a new GetPaid Item and send its users to a GetPaid check-out form to complete a sale.
+With just a few lines of code, any plugin can create a new GetPaid Item and send users to a GetPaid check-out form to complete a sale.

 The GetPaid plugin will also create an invoice for each transaction.